zahrafalah/ReduxSimpleStarter/README.md

 # BookList
 A single page app to practice Redux and connect it with React.

-#Weather Forecast App
+# Weather Forecast
-An API that we can use to grab forecasted weather data in the next five days for a particular cities https://openweathermap.org/forecast5
+An app that hooked ReactJS and Redux and using Weather API to grab forecasted weather data in the next five days for a particular cities, and show it in different charts.

+ https://openweathermap.org/forecast5